 The effect of uncommenced amendments is not shown in the text of the compiled law.
-Any uncommenced amendments affecting the law are accessible on ComLaw (www.comlaw.gov.au).
+Any uncommenced amendments affecting the law are accessible on the Legislation Register (www.legislation.gov.au).
 The details of amendments made up to, but not commenced at, the compilation date are underlined in the endnotes.
-For more information on any uncommenced amendments, see the series page on ComLaw for the compiled law.
+For more information on any uncommenced amendments, see the series page on the Legislation Register for the compiled law